louiejtaylor/fang-tcga/README.md

 ## Requirements

-Requires Snakemake and Conda to run.
+Requires [Conda](https://www.anaconda.com/download) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) (`conda install snakemake -c conda-forge -c bioconda`) to run.
 All other dependencies are handled at runtime by Conda.

 ## Run